saeedarabi92/udacity-rnd-labs/README.md

-## This repo contains the lab codes of the Udacity robotics nano degree.
+## This repo contains the lab C++ codes of the Udacity robotics nano degree.